-For Years I have wanted to make a film about gray wolves People & Wolves: The Wisconsin Story.
-This documentary examines the various people involved between several opposing forces for over a decade, culminating with court battles and wolf hunts.
-I want to show the viewer the story of Wisconsin’s gray wolves and the controversy surrounding them from both sides.
-I have been learning about gray wolves and the people helping to educate the public for more than twenty years now.
-Gray wolves recolonized parts of Wisconsin; how it affects people living in the wolf range is a part of the broader story that needs to be told.
+For years I have wanted to make a film about people and wolves.
+I want to tell the story of Wisconsin’s gray wolves and the controversy surrounding them from all sides.
+I have been active in wolf recovery, learning about gray wolves and the people helping educate the public for over twenty years.
+Gray wolves recolonized parts of Wisconsin, and how it affected people living in wolf range is a part of the broader story that needs to be told.

-I want the audience to have a complete picture of the scenery within the wolf range by using Scenic Establishing shots.
-The viewers will view the shores of Lake Superior, lakes, rivers, northern and central forests, rural communities, and the astonishing views covering all four seasons.
+Using Scenic Establishing shots, I want the audience to have a complete picture of the scenery within the wolf range.
+The viewers will be given a glimpse of the wolves habitat from the shores of Lake Superior, lakes, rivers, northern and central forests, rural communities, and the astonishing views covering all four seasons.

 Many different aspects go into making a film, especially when capturing footage of wild animals.
 Wolves are elusive creatures, and the gray wolf is nearly impossible to spot in the wild.
 We hope to acquire footage through trail cams from Voyageurs Wolf Project.